Sletheren/react-gdpr-consent/README.md

 # REACT-GDPR-CONSENT [![Version](https://img.shields.io/npm/v/@sletheren/personalnumbergenerator.svg)](https://www.npmjs.com/package/@sletheren/react-gdpr-consent)

 A React component to make it easy to implement the General Data Protection Regulation (GDPR) into your React App
+## Online Demo

+You can check out this little demo to get the feel of it: [Online demo](https://sletheren.github.io/react-gdpr-consent/)

 ## Get started

 It's very easy to use the tool, follow the instructions